JEEVANJGA/Mern-crash-course/Steps followed.md

       },
     },
     {
-      timestamps: true, // this will automatically add the createdAt and updatedAt field in the database }
+      timestamps: true, // This will automatically add the createdAt and updatedAt fields in the database.
+    }
   );